Scottish Word: Chitter.

 We aye gie him a straw.
 He canna easily lift the mug.
 We cannae hae him scauding hissel, kin we.
 Translate: canna, cannae, cannie, canny: cannot.
 In most Scottish dialects the word has a much fuller … Continue reading Canna.

-Whiles ye ken, an awfie wee thing can mak ye canty for a spell e’en in the worst o times.
+Whyles ye ken, an awfie wee thing can mak ye canty for a spell e’en in the worst o times.
 Translate: whiles, whyles: sometimes, occasionally.
-Sometimes you know, an awfully small thing can make you cheerful … Continue reading Whiles.
+Sometimes you know, an awfully small thing can make you cheerful … Continue reading Whyles.

 Yiv glisk’d at that an glisk’d at thon, glisk’d here an glisk’d there.
 Yiv glisk’d like a stervin loon.
 Yer fidgin fain tae be at, what, ye dinni ken, but yir at nithin, nithin’s where yer … Continue reading Glisk.